Skip to Main Content

 • Avoid borrowing more than you need by setting a project budget and getting quotes before borrowing.

-• Calculate monthly payments and interest to ensure you borrow responsibly and not risk your home.
+• Calculate monthly payments and interest to ensure you borrow responsibly and do not risk your home.

 Home improvement loans are funded by online lenders, banks, credit unions and other financial institutions.
-Like other types of loans, the amount you can borrow will depend on the lender, the loan type and your creditworthiness.
+Like other types of loans, the maximum home improvement loan you can get will depend on the lender, the loan type and your creditworthiness.

 For example, personal loans may let you borrow up to $100,000.
 With a home equity loan, you may borrow up to 80 percent of your property’s value.